Group tour Operator for holidays to Bavaria, Germany

 Linderhof and Garmisch-Partenkirchen

-Today we visit two of Bavaria’s architectural wonders.
+Today we visit one of Bavaria’s architectural wonders.
 Linderhof Palace, the smallest of the palaces built by Ludwig II, is famous for its ostentatious, chandelier-filled rooms.
 A guided tour includes the Hall of Mirrors, the Peacock Throne and an artificial grotto with a wave-making machine.
-Afterwards, enjoy a walking tour of Garmisch – Partenkirchen, a town formed of two villages; see the distinct character of these quaint towns.
-The town is surrounded by mountains, so why not hop on one of the many cable cars which will whisk us to the mountain peaks.
-There we can relax in a mountain top restaurant, enjoying magnificent alpine views – and perhaps a delicious German cake too.
+Afterwards, travel to Garmisch–Partenkirchen, a town formed of two villages.
+See the distinct character of these quaint towns surrounded by mountains.
+Why not hop on one of the many cable cars which will whisk you up to the mountain peaks where you can relax and enjoy magnificent alpine views – and perhaps try a delicious German cake too.

 Day 5